joshpasqualetto/sparkle-aws-demo/README.md

 ## Security
 * Does not use SSL
 * Port 22 open to everyone (On AWS)
-* No automatic OS updates
+* Does run automatic OS updates (unattended-upgrades)

 ## Provides (AWS)
 * Cloudformation stack